-Section 6 (FTP_TRP.1/Admin) in the ST states that all remote administrative communications take place over a secure encrypted SSH session.
-The SSH session is encrypted using AES encryption.
-A remote authorized administrator is able to initiate SSH communications with the TOE
+Section 6.1, Table 18 (FTP_TRP.1/Admin) in the [ST] states that all remote administrative communications take place over a secure encrypted SSHv2 session.
+The SSHv2 session is encrypted using AES encryption.
+The remote users are able to initiate SSHv2 communications with the TOE.